SpikeInterface/spikeinterface/doc/modules/curation.rst

 Manual curation format
 ----------------------

-SpikeInterface internally support a manual curation format JSON based.
+SpikeInterface internally supports a JSON-based manual curation format.
-When a mnual curation is necessary, modifying in place a dataset is a bad practice.
+When manual curation is necessary, modifying a dataset in place is a bad practice.
-Instead, to keep the reproducibility in the spike sorting piepline, we introduce a manual curation format, simple and JSON based.
+Instead, to ensure the reproducibility of the spike sorting pipelines, we have introduced a simple and JSON-based manual curation format.
 This format defines at the moment : merges + deletions + manual tags.
 The simple file can be kept along side the output of a sorter and applied on the result to have a "clean" result.

 This format has two part: